icerpc/icerpc-docs/pages/docs/slice/language-guide/slice1-or-slice2.md

 ```
 {% /side-by-side %}

-## Using Slice1 types in a Slice2 file
+## Slice types compatible with Slice1 and Slice2

 You can reference a type defined in a file using the Slice1 encoding (Slice1 file) from a file using the Slice2 encoding
 (Slice2 file) provided this type can be encoded with Slice2.
 For example: